 The mouth is full of sensitive sensory organs.
 One of them is the lingual nerve, which runs along the back of the mouth.
-Anytime these nerves are in any way damages or disturbed, the results can be extremely painful.
+Anytime these nerves are in any way damaged or disturbed, the results can be extremely painful.

 If a dentist or oral surgeon is negligent in certain work, including during wisdom tooth removal or anesthesia, it could result in the lingual nerve being damaged.
-The victim may suffer continuous pain and altered sensation that, in some cases, can only been remedied by surgery and other complicated and expensive techniques.
+The victim may suffer continuous pain and altered sensation that, in some cases, can only be remedied by surgery and other complicated and expensive techniques.

 Fort Lauderdale Dental Malpractice Attorney Serving Clients Throughout Broward County and Florida